ElvinC/gyroflow/README.md

 * Symmetrical quaternion low-pass filter
 * Blackbox data import
 * Undistort and rotation perspective transform
+* Automatic/semi-automatic temporal gyro/video sync.
+Not super robust but works most of the time.

 Work in progress:
-* Automatic/semi-automatic temporal gyro/video sync.
-Basic sync working (bit finnicky and may require tweaking) for GPMF data.
-Still not reliable for blackbox log and has a few bugs being worked on.

 * Stabilization UI.
 Working barebone version without video player added.
 Feel free to try it out using Hero 6 or Hero 8 files, but this is still work in progress.
+Exports split screen video by default.
+* Gyro orientation presets and blackbox orientation handling

 Not working (yet) and potential future additions:
-* Gyro orientation presets
-* Camera orientation determination with respect to gyro
+* Improved low-pass filter and more stabilization modes (Time-lapse, separate pitch/yaw/roll smoothness control etc.)
 * Incorporate acceleration data in orientation estimation for horizon lock (Complementary filter?
 Kalman is probably overkill but could be fun to learn).
+* Camera orientation determination with respect to gyro
+* Streamlining/optimizing the image processing pipeline
 * Rolling shutter determination/correction (may or may not be required)
-* Improved low-pass filter and more stabilization modes (Time-lapse, separate pitch/yaw/roll smoothness control etc.)
-* Streamlining/optimizing the image processing pipeline